 Make sure to pick one from a reputable developer by checking user reviews and if it’s regularly updated.

 It’s possible to design a WordPress site yourself, even without coding experience.
 However, heavily customized WordPress sites might need a tweak in the plugins or themes code, such as custom CSS.
 In this instance, you may need to hire a website developer.

-The cost of hiring a web developer varies depending on your needs and the developer’s experience.
+The cost of hiring a WordPress developer varies depending on your needs and the developer’s experience.
 Hiring a developer to customize an existing WordPress site will cost significantly less than creating a custom WordPress site from scratch.

 Alternatively, hire a web development agency or web design service provider.
 In this case, you’ll pay for the service package necessary to complete the website’s project.

 Support and Maintenance

 When it comes to managing a WordPress website, you are pretty much on your own.
-Some of WordPress’s maintenance tasks include handling updates, implementing security measures, uptime monitoring, and speed optimization.
+Some of maintenance tasks include handling updates, implementing WordPress security measures, uptime monitoring, and speed optimization for your WordPress.

 These tasks take a lot of your time that could otherwise be useful for expanding your business and investing in the site’s content.

 If you want to get someone else to handle these tasks, there are two options – hire another team member or use a WordPress maintenance service.

 WPBuffs is an excellent example of a support and maintenance service provider.
 It offers 24/7 website monitoring and emergency support, website edits, core files and database backup, and mobile optimization.
-The cost ranges from $56/month to $164/month, depending on the plan chosen.
+The cost ranges from $66/month to $373/month billed annually, depending on the plan chosen.

 What Are the Benefits of Using WordPress?